 For insurance reasons it is very important that you are registered before you start your degree project!

 When you have found a project and a potential supervisor you send a request together with the document duties and responsibilities of the supervisor.
 If the supervisor accepts, the two of you write a project plan.
+If you and the supervisor have a suggestion for a suitable subject reader, please feel free to add this information.

 After that you contact Lena who will put you in contact with your examiner.
 Together, you will go through the project plan and discuss a suitable subject reader.
 When you contact the subject reader, also send the document duties and responsibilities of the subject reader.
 If the subject reader accepts, the two of you fill in the learning outcome for degree projects form.